 Exam Board – AQA

-English Literature is a highly valued subject by both employers and higher education institutions as it enables students to develop an understanding of themselves and of the world around them as well as honing the skills of analysis which are useful in many areas of work and education.
-We also think it is a highly enjoyable subject.
+English Literature is highly valued as a subject by both employers and higher education institutions as it enables students to develop an understanding of themselves and of the world around them, as well as honing the skills of analysis which are useful in many areas of work and education.
+We also believe it to be a highly enjoyable subject!

-Paper 1 – Shakespeare and the 19th Century Novel
+Paper 1 – Shakespeare and the 19th Century Novel.
+Texts studied:

 The Literature exams are ‘closed book’, i.e. students have no access to copies of the texts studied during the exams.

-All students will take the two subjects (English Language and English Literature).
+All students will take both subjects (English Language and English Literature) at GCSE.